 Any product or event that causes stress and anxiety to the body creates inflammation.
 An inflamed brain does not function optimally.
 Evaluate your life and remove as many stressors as possible.
 The remaining stressors that are not in your control to change are exactly that…not in your control to change.
 For your brain and your health learn techniques to minimize the effect you allow them to have on you.
 Delegate, meditate, breathe, exercise, and let go of stressors that are other people’s responsibilities.

 Others sources of inflammation include food allergies, gluten sensitivities, chronic illnesses, insomnia, infections and neurotransmitter imbalances.
 Specific tests can determine if you have a food allergy, gastrointestinal infection or a neurotransmitter imbalance.

 According to Dr. Perlmutter, a well known neurologist, the single most important thing you can do to keep your brain functioning at its peak and prevent brain aging is what you put on your plate.
 It’s as simple as that.
-Nutrition is the most important tool for staying mentally and physically fit, and is by far the most underutilized tool.
+Nutrition is the most important tool for staying mentally and physically fit.
+It is also by far the most underutilized tool.
 When you think about it, the only way we live and heal is by the air we breathe, the water we drink and the food we eat.